mementum/backtrader/docs2/quickstart/quickstart.rst

 The broker says: Show me the money!
 ===================================

-And the money is called "comission".
+And the money is called "commission".

 Let's add a reasonable *0.1%* commision rate per operation (both for buying and selling ... yes the broker is avid ...)